oSharpey/cyber-obsidian/year-2/IM/Week-2.md

 # Lecture 2 - Database Management Systems

 ## What is a database
-- A collection of inter-realted the data
+- A collection of inter-related the data
 	- What the data is and how its connected
 - A database can be of any size and varying in complexity
 - A visual representation of a database which defines how data is organised within a database, inclusive of: